foofeh/hugo-theme-massively/exampleSite/content/post/pinterest-trends.md

 <center><h3>Comparing Keywords</center></h3>
 Being able to compare keywords enables you to plan out your content strategy better.

-<center><h4>Adding Pinterest's Related Terms</h4></center>
+Pinterest allows you to add up to 4 keywords to the interactive graph.

-Below the graph are related keywords that Pinterest auto-suggests.
+You can add keywords in in following ways:

-<center><h4>Planning Content Strategy</h4></center>
+<b>Related Terms</b>: Below the interactive graph are related terms Pinterest auto-suggests.
+Simply click on they keyword and it will be added to the graph.

-Should you want to compare different keywords from what Pinterest suggests, simply type them into the search bar.
+<b>Search Bar</b> Going back up to the search bar, you can type in a new keyword.
+A list of suggestions based off of what you typed in will pop-up.
+Once you found the keyword you want, simply click on it to add to the graph.

 <center><img src="https://raw.githubusercontent.com/foofeh/hugo-theme-massively/master/exampleSite/static/uploads/PTKeywordCompare.png" width="80%" height="80%"></center>